-1 and product development competitiveness, business matching activities, trade fairs 2 and missions, policy advocacy, disaster-resiliency and other related activities.
-3 4 3.
-Research and Development - The CSED in coordination with the NEDA, DOST, DTI, 5 and other appropriate agencies, research institutions, and intermediaries, shall 6 develop and enhance a research and development system that: 7 i. provides studies on opportunities for poverty reduction and SE development in 8 key economic subsectors and other inputs for the Council to undertake strategic 9 planning for programs and projects; 10 ii. equip SEs and support institutions with services and technologies that are 11 appropriate for enhancing the participation and benefits of the poor in various 12 economic subsectors; and; 13 iii. equip SEs and support institutions with innovative, and sustainable approaches 14 to improve access of the poor to quality basic social s ervices.
-15 16 4.
-Information and Marketing Assistance - The CSED shall promote the development 17 and expansion of local and foreign markets for the products and services of SEs.
-18 Towards this, the CSED shall: 19 i. establish a marketing assistance program that will assist SEs match supply with 20 demand in both domestic and foreign markets, as well as promote SE products 21 and services through tri-media, trade fairs and trade missions; and 22 ii. develop install and sustain a market information system for SEs with the 23 assistance of the DTI and DOT.
-All government departments, agencies, 24 bureaus, research institutions, as well as the Local Government Units (LGUs) 25 shall consolidate and continuously update all relevant information and data that 26 would be of use to SEs on a periodic basis and make such data available in a 27 dedicated website on the internet.
-28 29 b) Establishment and implementation of criteria and process for the qualification of SEs that 30 shall be eligible for support and other incentives as provided by this Act and as approved 31 by the Council; 32 33 c) Identification of sources of financing for the SE sector not limited to grants, loans and 34 equity financing for enterprise incubation, start-up and expansion; 35 36 d) Management of multi-stakeholder convergence programs and activities among 37 , government agencies and private organizations in support of the PRESENT Program; 38 39 e) Coordination with the concerned government agencies and local government units in the 40 , development and implementation of the PRESENT Program and projects.
-41
+- Research and Development The CSED in coordination with the NEDA, DOST, DTI, and other appropriate agencies, research institutions, and intermediaries, shall develop and enhance a research and development system that: - provides studies on opportunities for poverty reduction and SE development in key economic subsectors and other inputs for the Council to undertake strategic planning for programs and projects; - ii. equip SEs and support institutions with services and technologies that are appropriate for enhancing the participation and benefits of the poor in various economic subsectors; and - iii. equip SEs and support institutions with innovative, and sustainable approaches to improve access of the poor to quality basic social services. - 4.
+Information and Marketing Assistance The CSED shall promote the development and expansion of local and foreign markets for the products and services of SEs.
+Towards this, the CSED shall: - i. establish a marketing assistance program that will assist SEs match supply with demand in both domestic and foreign markets, as well as promote SE products and services through tri-media, trade fairs and trade missions; and - ii. develop install and sustain a market information system for SEs with the assistance of the DTI and DOT.
+All government departments, agencies, bureaus, research institutions, as well as the Local Government Units (LGUs) shall consolidate and continuously update

+1all relevant information and data that would be of use to SEs on a2periodic basis and make such data available in a dedicated website3on the internet.

+- b) Establishment and implementation of criteria and process for the qualification of SEs that shall be eligible for support and other incentives as provided by this Act and as approved by the Council; - c) Identification of sources of financing for the SE sector not limited to grants, loans and equity financing for enterprise incubation, start-up and expansion; - 9 d) Management of multi-stakeholder convergence programs and activities among 10 government agencies and private organizations in support of the PRESENT 11 Program;

+e) Coordination with the concerned government agencies and local government units in the development and implementation of the PRESENT Program and projects.